 unless its for Tameshigiri practice.

 The first step to mediation is a good posture and flexibility, since you’ll be required to sit still for up to 15 min on a Japanese cushion.
 During the process of meditation one shall keep a clear mind and focus only on once breath.
 If this is achieved you will discover wisdom and enlightenment.
-It sounds very easy, but takes years of practice to even come close.
+It sounds very easy, but takes years of practice.